Xensor Price Tops $0.0001 on Major Exchanges (XSR)

-Xensor (XSR) traded down 0% against the US dollar during the one day period ending at 7:00 AM Eastern on July 21st.
-Over the last week, Xensor has traded down 0% against the US dollar.
-One Xensor token can now be bought for about $0.0001 or 0.00000000 BTC on popular exchanges.
-Xensor has a market capitalization of $240,395.39 and $11,187.65 worth of Xensor was traded on exchanges in the last 24 hours.
+Xensor (XSR) traded 0% higher against the U.S. dollar during the 24 hour period ending at 17:00 PM ET on July 23rd.
+One Xensor token can currently be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+Xensor has a market capitalization of $240,395.39 and approximately $11,191.66 worth of Xensor was traded on exchanges in the last 24 hours.
+Over the last week, Xensor has traded down 0% against the U.S. dollar.

 Here is how similar cryptocurrencies have performed over the last 24 hours: